lc-acm/graphics-book-like-material/6-Scan-line-Algorithm.md

 ## The Goal

 In this lab you'll be building upon your click and save polygons and slowly fill up the polygon created with color.
-This may sound like a pretty easy task, but it turns out you'll be needing to use skills like finding intersection points, and sorting.
+This may sound like a pretty easy task, but it turns out you'll be needing to use skills like finding intersection points and sorting.
 Your finished program should look like this and the shape can be filled up using a key on the keyboard.

 ![6-1-finishedProduct](/img/0/6-1-finishedProduct.mov)